 Dask Arrays with Xarray

-Parallel: Uses all of the cores on your computer
+Parallel code uses many or all of the cores on the computer running the code.

 Learning Objectives

-Learn the distinction between eager and lazy execution, and how Xarray can work either way
+Learn the distinction between eager and lazy execution, and performing both types of execution with Xarray

 Prerequisites